 Watch this video to discover what good you can do by recycling your textiles in H&M stores across the UK:

 <iframe width="560" height="315" src="https://www.youtube.com/embed/N3QYJuu2vy0" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 Hopefully, that video has inspired you a little?!
 If you are planning to have a cleanout of your old or worn clothes in order to replenish your chic stock with some fab items, grab a bag and take your old clothes along with you and deposit them in a bin provided.
 Otherwise, drop them off at your local charity shop en route to H&M so they can earn much-needed funds from your want-nots.

 Running for over twenty years People Tree have been standing up against ‘Fast Fashion’, which has led to exploitation, family separation, slum cities and pollution – all the things that make fast fashion so successful.
 Empowering what they call ‘Slow Fashion’, People Tree partnered with Fair Trade artisans and farmers throughout the developing world to produce ethical and eco fashion collections.

-According to their website, People Tree developed the first integrated supply chain for organic cotton from farm to final product.
+According to its website, People Tree developed the first integrated supply chain for organic cotton from the farm to the final product.
 As a result, this meant they were the first organisation anywhere to achieve GOTS (Global Organic Textile Standard) certification on a supply chain entirely in the developing world.

 They do both men’s and women’s clothing and have a few great bits in their sale too.